aptly-dev/www.aptly.info/content/doc/faq.md

 are affected by user's [umask](http://en.wikipedia.org/wiki/Umask) setting.
 With default umask of `0022`, files created would have permissions `-rw-r--r--` and dirs would be `drwxr-xr-x`.
 So change umask before running `aptly publish` in order to set final permissions as you need.

+**Q: Why does apt-get fail to download packages published to S3 with `+` in filenames?**

+This is a result of somewhat non-standard behavior of Amazon S3 API related to encoding of `+` character.
+This has been fixed in `apt` version 0.9.9.1.
+If you have older version of `apt`, you can enable workaround in aptly with option [`plusWorkaround`](/doc/feature/s3/).